(627) Fundamentals of Trick Taking – 4th Best Leads (Attitude)

 General

-One of the most common opening leads is to lead 4th best from our longest and strongest.
-This opening lead can allow us to take tricks in a variety of different ways, especially against a Notrump contract.
+One of the most common opening leads is to lead 4th best from our longest and strongest suit.
+This opening lead can allow us to take tricks in a variety of different ways, especially against a notrump contract.
 Here we look at the ways this lead can help us and see how we use many of the techniques we use when declaring in similar ways when we are defending.
-Let’s see what parts of the card play similarly and what parts are different.
+Let’s see what parts of the card play are similar and what parts are different.

 Quicktricks and Promotion